 You've done the hard work and have a path of perfect asphalt laid out for a stunning driveway.
 A sealer sounds like a good idea, but don't be in a big hurry as it will take months to correctly seal your band of asphalt driveway.
 Patience and high-quality products will bring you the results you desire if you truly want to seal your driveway the right way.
 It pays off in peace of mind as your asphalt driveway takes the brunt of activity coming and going from your home.

-An asphalt driveway can last more than 30 years when properly installed, even with the constant friction of tires that can wear away the top layer of the asphalt driveway, causing it to look drab, cracked or cruddy.
+An asphalt driveway can last 20 to 30 years when properly installed, even with the constant friction of tires that can wear away the top layer of the asphalt driveway, causing it to look drab, cracked or cruddy.
 That protective layer keeps the integrity of the asphalt longer.
 Once erosion sets in, water creeps in.
 This can make the asphalt crumble and cause unsafe issues as well as affect your curb appeal.

-Just laid asphalt is more flexible than its older counterparts.
+Just-laid asphalt is more flexible than its older counterparts.
 Asphalt requires at least 90 days to fully cure and harden.
 If you plan to seal it, wait at least 90 more days, if not a year, to ensure your sealant doesn't crack or damage the asphalt underneath.
 If it goes on too early, the sealer locks in those lightweight hydrocarbon oils that give the asphalt its flexibility.
 This makes the asphalt surface easy to mark with tires and pointed objects such as bike kick stands or heavy sports equipment.
 Give it a minimum of six months to be on the safe side.

 What to Know Before You Pour